Fabius-Pompey Middle-High School Health Office

 rlangey@fabiuspompey.org

-Your student will be sent home when presenting with any of the following: Fever 100 degrees or greater,
+Your student will be sent home when presenting with af ever 100 degrees or greater,

 New York State Education Department mandates Health Examinations: